Artmageddon/RedAlert2Fix/README.md

 ## Disclaimer:
 Note that while my goal is to be as specific as possible in this guide, this has not been tested on a variety of systems, (only mine, in fact), so I do *not* and *can not* guarantee that this will work for everyone.
 In addition, I am not responsible for anything which may happen to your instance of Red Alert 2 or even your system as a result of following the instructions contain herein.

+**This guide assumes a clean installation of Red Alert 2 via Origin, not from "C&C: The First Decade" or original copies from Westwood.**

 My PC specs are listed below (home-built around 2015), for posterity:

 PC Component|What I'm Using